 A Legacy of Volunteerism for Routt Wildernesses

-The history of Friends of Wilderness includes and overlaps with a rich legacy of volunteer stewardship for the Mount Zirkel, Flat Tops and Sarvis Creek Wilderness areas dating back to 1989 and even earlier.
-Driven by a common passion for the preservation for wilderness principles, a number of individuals stepped forward and played integral roles throughout the decades.
+The organizational history of Friends of Wilderness (FOW) includes and overlaps with a rich legacy of volunteer stewardship for the Mount Zirkel, Flat Tops and Sarvis Creek Wilderness areas dating back to the 1980’s and earlier.
+Driven by a common passion for the preservation of Wilderness principles, a number of individuals stepped forward and played integral roles throughout the ensuing decades.

-And it’s safe to say that FOW would not be the successful Forest Service partner it is today without the dedication, inspiration and leadership of those who blazed the trail for others who followed.
+It’s safe to say that FOW would not be the successful Forest Service partner it is today without the dedication and inspiration of the many individuals who blazed the trail over the years, the support and encouragement of the local community – and the vision and leadership of one determined woman.

-No one has served as a local Forest Service volunteer longer than our own Ann Ross, who in recent years, has served as trailhead host and patroller at Fish Creek Falls.
-Ann began hiking and performing trail maintenance in local forest and wilderness trails in the 1970s with a group led by a man with the first name of Frank.
+No one has served as a local Forest Service volunteer longer than Ann Ross, who in recent years, has served as trailhead host and patroller at Fish Creek Falls.
+Ann recalls performing trail maintenance in local forest and wilderness trails in the 1970s with a group led by a man named Frank.

 She especially remembers working to repair a section of Mad Creek Trail after a torrential downpour – slipping, sliding and falling on her “butt” in the wet, red mud.
 Another of Ann’s early volunteer memories was camping in the Mount Zirkel Wilderness for a week to repair backcountry campsites.